About The Florida Holocaust Museum

 - Proficient in Microsoft Office applications.

-- Ability to work effectively and diplomatically with Museum Ability to see, speak and hear clearly, and lift 25 pounds.
+- Ability to work effectively and diplomatically with Museum staff, patrons, and representatives of schools and other community-based organizations.

 - Some travel required.